hybridsjs/hybrids/docs/router/view.md

 ### `guard`

-The `guard` option allows specifying a synchronous function, which is called when the router is navigating to the view or children from the view's `stack`.
+The `guard` option specifies a synchronous function, which is called when the router is navigating to the view or children from the view's `stack`.

 If the user navigates directly to the view and a function returns a truthy value, the first view from the `stack` option is used.
 Otherwise, the view itself is displayed (the `guard` can throw an error, or return falsy value).